eternalai-org/lobster/README.md

 - **Connectivity:** Wi-Fi 5, Bluetooth 5.0
 - **Power:** 5V/5A DC power via USB-C

-If advanced users, we recommend to build a dedicated Nvidia box that can run local AI inferences for total privacy.
+For advanced users, we recommend to build a dedicated Nvidia box that can run local AI inferences for total privacy.

 - **GPU:** 2-4 x 5090
 - **RAM:** 256-512 GB
 - **Disk:** 1 TB

+At Eternal AI, we set up our own Nvidia boxes.
+Happy to open source our Nvidia box setup too if there is enough interest.

 <img width="1120" height="1080" alt="tech-2" src="https://github.com/user-attachments/assets/7fcfdd90-4dac-4bf0-a862-cc85934f62c0" />